CSE142/sp21-CSE142L-final-starter/README.md

 4. Modified P5 to give bounds on the tile sizes space you should explore.
 5. Add section about gathering traces for your functions with Moneta.
 6. Add note about autograder output from `runlab`.
-7. Added some clarification about P4 and P5.
+7. Added some clarification about P3-P6.

 ## Note About Output from `runlab`